sandravrdoljak/dfir-compendium.github.io/content/artefacts/linux.md

 Critical for understanding network setups and potential misconfigurations.

-### Browser, Cache, Cookies, Downloads and History
+### Browser Downloads & History

 Provides a comprehensive view of the user's online activities and interests.

-### User Account Information and Passwords (/etc/passwd and /etc/shadow)
+### User Account Information and Passwords

 Fundamental for assessing system access controls and user privileges.
+Can be found in  "/etc/passwd" and "/etc/shadow".

-### Audit logs (/var/log/audit/audit.log)
+### Audit Logs

 Detailed record of system events, essential for security auditing and incident response.
+Can be found in "/var/log/audit/audit.log".

-### Installed Programs (/var/log/dpkg.log)
+### Installed Programs

 Logs software installations and removals, aiding in understanding system changes and potential unauthorised software.
+Can be found in "/var/log/dpkg.log".

-### Systemd journal
+### Systemd Journal

 A modern and comprehensive logging system that captures detailed system, application, and user events.